 The good news is that not only is Roulette dead-easy to play, but the different bets are even more easy to explain.
 And so, we’ve put together a brief explanation of Roulette bets, how to place them, their odds, and what to expect from them in the event of winning or losing.

 Roulette bets, not unlike most other games on the casino floor – with the lone exception of slots – are wagered by placing chips on a general betting area.
-Once all bets are placed offline or at the website like this, the wheel (containing numbers and the ball) is spun by the dealer in charge of the game.
+Once all bets are placed, the wheel (containing numbers and the ball) is spun by the dealer in charge of the game.

 Once the ball has run its course round the wheel and has slowed to the point of coming to a standstill, it will land in one of the little “pockets” on the outside circumference of the Roulette wheel.
 This results in either a winning bet or a losing bet – determined of course by the final landing position of the ball.